 If your site is on the Commerce Basic or Advanced plan and Secure is checked, visitors will see your custom domain in the checkout URL.

 Some pages on your site may have mixed content, meaning the page loads over a secure HTTPS connection, but some content loads over an insecure HTTP connection.
 Insecure content can come from:

-Since mixed content on your website degrades HTTPS site security, if you choose the Secure setting, visitors may see a browser warning when they load mixed content from your site.
-To avoid this, use the Insecure SSL setting, or switch to other blocks that support your content securely.
+If you choose the Secure setting, visitors may see browser warnings when they load mixed content from your site.
+To avoid this, use the Insecure SSL setting.
+Alternatively, you can consider removing custom code you don't need.

 View an SSL certificate